 ATS tip for skills: Do not list skills only in a separate skills section.
 ATS systems weight skills higher when they appear in context within work experience bullets.
 List them in the skills section AND demonstrate them in your bullet points.

-The single most impactful change you can make to an admin resume is converting task descriptions into outcome statements.
-Here are six direct rewrites:
+The single most impactful change you can make to an admin resume is converting task descriptions into outcome statements with numbers attached.
+Below are 10 direct weak-vs-strong rewrites covering the universal admin areas: calendars, travel, expense, events, reports, vendors, software rollout, onboarding, process documentation, and meeting coordination.
+Copy the pattern, then plug in your real numbers.

 Duty (Weak)